scottturneruon/move_experiments/README.md

 Experiments using Python and the Kitroniks move

 minilights.py - runs through a set of colours on the the move bot. servomove.py - simple control of the two servos.
-Moves forward, back, turns
+Moves forward, backwards, turns